Characters who have appeared in several films of the James Bond franchise.

 - Professional Gambler: Her dialogue with Bond implies that she has quite enough experience.

 - Recurring Character: The original concept of the character was a running gag where Bond would be called away to work every time they got together.
-They couldn't fit her into the cold open of Goldfinger and thereafter abandoned the concept.
+They couldn't fit her into Goldfinger and thereafter abandoned the concept.

 - Same Language Dub: Like nearly all female characters in the Connery era, she's overdubbed by Nikki van der Zyl in both appearances.